boutetnico/ansible-docker/README.md

 ### Installing Docker Compose v1

-Docker Compose v1 will get PIP installed inside of a Virtualenv.
+Docker Compose v1 will get PIP installed.
 If you plan to use Docker Compose v2 instead it will be very easy to skip installing v1 although technically both can be installed together since v1 is accessed with `docker-compose` and v2 is accessed with `docker compose` (notice the lack of